Congrats: all your legal paperwork has gone through and the registration of your property is right around the corner.

-Here are some top tips to help you make the move as pleasant as possible for your furry-family-members, as well as reducing any unnecessary stress for you as the owner!
+Here are some top tips to help you make the move as pleasant as possible for your furry family members, as well as reducing any unnecessary stress for you as the owner:

-Invest in a pet carrier
+1 – Get a pet carrier

 Get them used to it by leaving it open in your home a few weeks prior to the move, attract them to it by putting their blanket, favourite toy and treats in the carrier.

-Keep your pets away from all the moving madness
+5 – Keep your pets away from all the moving madness